In traditional form or modified to your preferred taste, this home-made liqueur is light, refreshing and the perfect “ice-breaker”.

 To start, use 12 organic lemons.

 Organic lemons are recommended since they aren’t likely to have pesticides or wax, both of which would not be good to infuse into your drink!
-You also want to wash the organic skins carefully.
+You also want to wash the organic skins thoroughly.

 Peel them carefully, you want the exterior yellow peel and none of the white rind.
 You can use a fine grater or a vegetable peeler.